 Introducing a New Writing Rubric for the 100 Word Challenge As we continue to improve and refine our writing this year, I thought it important for us to revisit the way we assess our writing.
 A rubric can be a powerful tool that defines expectations, informs us about how we are doing, and makes clear our areas of strength and areas that we need to improve upon.
 I have created a 100 Word Challenge Rubric that provides more specific feedback about various areas related to your writing and more clearly defines what "proficiency" is.
 Today let's examine the rubric together, clarify its components, and practice using it.
-Note: a copy of the the new rubric has also been placed in your Language Arts Google Classroom.

 As you can see, for your writing piece to be considered "Proficient" it needs to meet five clearly defined criteria.
 Let's briefly review these five criteria, as well as some student samples that showcase them.